mhbadiei/Information-Fusion-UT/README.md

 Exercise 5 involves designing and implementing a multi-classifier classification system.
 It includes tasks related to generating data sets, splitting data, evaluating individual classifiers, conducting repeated experiments, fusing classifier outputs, and analyzing the impact of feature space dimensionality on classification performance.

+### Project: Utilizing Data Fusion Techniques in a Multi-Classifier System for Natural Language Processing on Big Data within the Hadoop Framework.
+The project's core focus is on text classification and leveraging distributed data processing techniques offered by Hadoop.
+It explores different fusion methods to combine the outputs of various models.
+The results demonstrate the effectiveness of these approaches in handling big data and natural language processing tasks.

 ## How to Use

 1. Clone this repository to your local machine using `git clone`.